Tomas-M/linux-live/README.md

   * Debian Jessie's kernel supports both AUFS and SquashFS out-of-the-box.
-    I'll recommned using Debian Jessie as the base OS, but the choice is yours.
+    It's recommended to use Debian Jessie as the base OS, but the choice is yours.

 - It's recommended to replace boot background in bootfiles/bootpic.png and edit syslinux.cfg to fit your needs.